‘House Of Cards’ Season 5: New Season Release Date, Cast, Trailer, And Everything We Know

 The long-awaited fifth season of Netflix’s House of Cards will finally arrive on the streaming service next month.
-However, as to be expected, Netflix is remaining pretty tight-lipped when it comes to the details around the upcoming season: when will House of Cards Season 5 be released? which cast members are returning? and what will the new season be about?
+However, as to be expected, Netflix is remaining pretty tight-lipped when it comes to the details around the upcoming season.
+When will House of Cards Season 5 be released?
+Which cast members are returning?
+What will the new season be about?

 Here’s everything we know about the new season of House of Cards.